footios/15-burger-redux/README.md

 > Lectures 387 - 392

+Time for all sections (1 -21, with repetitions)
+320 hours
-Time (with repetitions) 320 hours in 2 1/2 (two and a half) months.
+in 2 1/2 (two and a half) months.